iburzynski/cardano-ez-installer/README.md

   - `bash` (Linux & MacOS)
   - `zsh` (MacOS)

+  The installer configures the node and cli to work with MacOS in both login and interactive shells.

   If you wish to use a different shell you'll need to manually configure the necessary aliases and `CARDANO_NODE_SOCKET_PATH` export in the associated dotfile.

 1. **Install `nix`**